jkopczyn/WEwUT-python/README.md

 # Working Effectively with Unit Tests - Python

-A Python companion to Working Effectively with Unit Tests.
-The Java examples used in WEwUT are translated to Python (using `unittest`)  for use by non-Java folk.
+A Python companion to [Working Effectively with Unit Tests](https://leanpub.com/wewut).
+The Java examples used in WEwUT are translated to Python 2.7 (using `unittest` and `mock`)  for use by non-Java folk.

 To run tests for a chapter: